PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================
 ### February 2nd 2026, Issues with downloading a subset of packages.
 Around 08:00pm UTC users reported failures installing and manually downloading specific packages from the Gallery.
-This was due to a CDN issue and is resolved as of 09:00pm.
+This was due to a CDN issue and is resolved as of 09:00pm UTC.

 __Status: Resolved__